josh-h/sailmq/docs/en/FAQ.md

 ### 4. Are messages delivered exactly once?

-RocketMQ ensures that all messages are delivered at least once.
+SailMQ ensures that all messages are delivered at least once.
 In most cases, the messages are not repeated.

 ### 5. How to add a new broker?